mykelalvis/FT/Traveller/WORKING/Book 1.md

 Ar-180.
 Rifle: Equivalent to the Springfield 7.62mm MI4 Rifle or the Belgian FN FAL 7.62mm Rifle.
-Automatic Rifle: Equivalent to the full automatic versions of the rifles men- tioned above.
+Automatic Rifle: Equivalent to the full automatic versions of the rifles men-tioned above.
 The belt-fed automatic rifle is equivalent to the Russian DShK in rifle caliber.
 Shotgun: Equivalent to the Remington MI 100.
 Submachinegun: Equivalent to the British Sterling 9mm L2A1, or the Israeli